LL Buchanan Lake

 Betty's Island - 5, a floating island....

-Summer 2010 (PHOTOS SOON) The annual spiffy up the island adventure entailed pulling weeds, trimming the excessive slippery elm shoots, and giving the evergreen trees larger protective fencing so they don't look like they are growing inside a can.
-Major growth in the trees this year, most noticeable in the few slippery elm that were allowed to grow, until the better, slower growing trees get bigger.
-The grass under the wire hoop fencing is robust and green.
+The trees and green native wildlife habitat vegetation (weeds) grew well.
+Every tree survived and thrived.
+The annual spiffy up the island adventure entailed pulling weeds, trimming the excessive slippery elm shoots, and giving the evergreen trees larger protective fencing so they don't look like they are growing inside a small can.
+Now they have a larger can shape.
+Major growth in the trees this year, most noticeable in the few native slippery elm that were allowed to grow, until the better, slower growing trees get bigger.
+The grass and weeds under the wire hoop fencing are robust and green.
 One can sit in a chair under the shade of the trees, which is what the tree guy did, with a glass of fine wine.

 A pair of cormorants regularly sit on the top of the snag.
 Not quite as impressive as an eagle or osprey, but cormorants are large, and give the snag a grand bird perch image.
 The osprey prefer the lower tree perches around the lake edge, where they catch more carp.

-May 2009 Betty's Island got spiffied up a bit.
-A few new trees to replace non-survivors.
-Better wire fencing to protect the grass and trees from goose nibbling and beaver gnawing.
-New spray paint colors for Betty's shirt and hat.
-A solar cell desk light for Betty.
+2009, Spring.....
+All but six trees survived and did well.
+Betty's Island got spiffied up a bit more this time.
+New trees replaced the six non-survivors.
+Better wire fencing was added to protect the grass and trees from goose nibbling and beaver gnawing.
+Betty's got a new shirt and hat.
+Well, her old faded shirt and hat were spray painted.
+She got a solar cell desk light.

 If you drive by on the freeway, and see the light, Betty is working late.
 Wave.